 Check back soon for more details!

 2018 Pass the Mic Concert!

-Ben Moorad – Project Planning and Grant Writing (volunteer)
+Ben Moorad – Program Manager and Fundraiser

 Ben Moorad is a Co-Founder of the nonprofit Write Around Portland, which uses networks of free writing workshops to help underrepresented youth and adults take control of their stories and build community.
 Ben is a nonprofit consultant who has worked with over 80 local, regional, national and international nonprofits.
 He’s a writer and performer who is dedicated to helping others express themselves.

-Wilson Vediner – Creative Director
+Wilson Vediner – Program Director